Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Update the logs to remove all people data.
 -   CRRAINB-7686 : Fix code for the 'read' receipt is sent automatically to the sender when the message is received.
+-   Add the ability to start services one by one.
+To avoid the calls to unnecessary pay API on server.

 ### SDK for Node.JS 1.60 - August 2019